-In May 2016, OSHA announced it would be requiring employers to electronically submit injury and illness data to OSHA.
-Employers were already required to record this data; with the new electronic submissions, OSHA would be able to analyze and enforce compliance more efficiently, as well as post some of the data publicly on OSHA’s website.
+In May 2016, OSHA announced it would be requiring employers to electronically submit injury and illness data to the federal agency through OSHA's Injury Tracking Application (ITA).
+Employers were already required to record this data, but with the new electronic submissions, OSHA would be able to analyze and enforce compliance more efficiently, as well as post some of the data publicly on OSHA’s website.
 Explaining the purpose of this added transparency, OSHA’s statement read that “OSHA believes that public disclosure will encourage employers to improve workplace safety and provide valuable information to workers, job seekers, customers, researchers, and the general public.”
 The new OSHA rule on public disclosure was meant to help people stay safe by learning about others’ injuries and illnesses.

 As the law currently stands, employers are required to record injuries and illnesses within seven days of learning about them and must prepare a year-end summary of those injuries and illnesses.
 They also must retain these documents for five years.
 For severe injuries, employers must report any worker fatality within eight hours, and any amputation, loss of an eye, or hospitalization of a worker within 24 hours.